Georgi552/Vehicle_Sales_ETL_PySpark_demo/README.md

 # Vehicle_Sales_ETL_demo
 Databricks notebook project demo of etl process in python and pyspark

-To view the DataBricks notebook download the HTML file and open it in browser.
+To view the DataBricks notebook download the HTML file and open it in browser oc chek the code in the .py file.
-Screenshot of the notebook is also provided.
+PDF visualization of the notebook is also provided.

 Requirementns:
 This code is executed in Databricks Notebook, SparkSession is automaticly imported and builded.